Volcano Boarding in Nicaragua

 I went Volcano Boarding! (and lived to tell about it…)

 Volcano Boarding is #2 on CNN’s “Thrill seekers bucket list: 50 things to do before you die.”
 They say Cerro Negro Volcano in Nicaragua is the only place in the world that has it.
-Naturally I booked my flight right away.
-It was so much fun!
+Book your flight – it’s quite the experience!

 Here’s the experience, in 26 photos: